 Requirement When Reason Notes Air Quality Assessment (AQA) Proposals involving: major developments any development that could have a significant impact on air quality, either directly or indirectly.
-London Plan (2021) - SI1 You must submit detailed AQAs on the following types of development: major applications where the occupants will be exposed to poor air quality where the development is located along a busy road, diesel railway lines, or generally congested area development involving substantial earthworks or demolition development with the potential to significantly change road traffic on any busy roads development that introduces sensitive uses into an area of poor air quality Refer to Control of Dust and Emissions
+London Plan (2021) - SI1 You must submit detailed AQAs on the following types of development: • major applications where the occupants will be exposed to poor air quality where the development is located along a busy road, diesel railway lines, or generally congested area • development involving substantial earthworks or demolition • development with the potential to significantly change road traffic on any busy roads • development that introduces sensitive uses into an area of poor air quality Refer to Control of Dust and Emissions

+Archaeological Assessment

+Proposals involving extensive demolition or groundworks to:

+- Listed Buildings

+- Registered Parks and Gardens

+- Registered Battlefields

-- Archaeological Assessment Proposals involving extensive demolition or groundworks to: Listed Buildings Registered Parks and Gardens Registered Battlefields Non-designated heritage assets (including those identified by Enfield's Local Heritage List or the Greater London Historic Environment Record.
+- Non-designated heritage assets (including those identified by Enfield's Local Heritage List or the Greater London Historic Environment Record.

 Proposals involving extensive demolition or groundworks within an Archaeological Priority Area (APA) or within 50m of Scheduled Monuments.

-Proposals involving new basements, extensions to basements or other extensive groundworks within an Archaeological Priority Area (APA) Proposals involving major developments over 0.5 hectares Proposals in which an Environmental Impact Assessment (EIA) (screening or scoping) is required.
-London Plan (2021) - D10, HC1 An assessment of potential archaeological heritage should be provided.
+Proposals involving new basements, extensions to basements or other extensive groundworks within an Archaeological Priority Area (APA)

+Proposals involving major developments over 0.5 hectares

+Proposals in which an Environmental Impact Assessment (EIA) (screening or scoping) is required.

+London Plan (2021)

+- D10, HC1

+An assessment of potential archaeological heritage should be provided.
 This should be prepared by a qualified individual or organisation and should use existing information to establish the archaeological significance of the site and the impact of the proposals on surviving monuments or remains.
-Small- scale archaeological fieldwork may be required to determine the actual extent and degree of survival on site.
-You can check the Historic England APA constraint map and quidance .
-Refer to Scheduled Monuments Refer to the Greater London Archaeological Advisory Service
+Small-scale archaeological fieldwork may be required to determine the actual extent and degree of survival on site.

+You can check the Historic England APA constraint map and guidance

+Refer to Scheduled Monuments

+Refer to the Greater London Archaeological Advisory Service

-Basement Impact London Plan (2021) The BIA must include the following stages to accurately assess the scale, Assessment (BIA) extensions to basements or other - D10 location and complexity of a scheme: extensive groundworks Stage 1 - Screening Enfield Stage 2 - Scoping Development Stage 3 - Site investigation and study Management Stage 4 - Impact assessment Document (2014) - DMD59, DMD60 Stage 5 - Review and decision making. and DMD62 The purpose of a BIA is to assess whether any predicted damage to neighbouring properties and the water environment is acceptable or can be corrected by the developer.
-Basement development may affect groundwater flows, and even though the displaced water will find a new course around the area of obstruction this may have other consequences for nearby properties, trees, etc. Therefore, a BIA should include: Onsite geological investigation Depth to groundwater and relative depth of the basement level Identification of groundwater flow routes, and demonstration that the proposed basement will not impact these Measures to reduce the impact of the basement on groundwater flows and flooding Applicants should provide a per technical summary of the ovidence Applicants should provide a non-technical summary of the evidence against each stage of the BIA in a format that can be understood by those without technical knowledge.
-This should be prepared by a suitably qualified individual or organisation.
-Where a new basement, extensions to basements or other extensive groundworks are proposed to a Listed Building, or immediately adjacent to a Listed Building, this should be peer reviewed by a Conservation Accredited Engineer. ······································
+Basement Impact Proposals that include new basements, , , , Assessment (BIA) - D10 location and complexity of a scheme: extensive groundworks Stage 1 - Screening Enfield Stage 2 - Scoping Development Stage 3 - Site investigation and study Management Stage 4 - Impact assessment Document (2014) - DMD59, DMD60 Stage 5 - Review and decision making. and DMD62 The purpose of a BIA is to assess whether any predicted damage to neighbouring properties and the water environment is acceptable or can be corrected by the developer.
+Basement development may affect groundwater flows, and even though the displaced water will find a new course around the area of obstruction this may have other consequences for nearby properties, trees, etc. Therefore, a BIA should include: Onsite geological investigation Depth to groundwater and relative depth of the basement level Identification of groundwater flow routes, and demonstration that the proposed basement will not impact these Measures to reduce the impact of the basement on groundwater flows and flooding - Applicants should provide a non-technical summary of the evidence against each stage of the BIA in a format that can be understood by those without technical knowledge.
+This should be prepared by a suitably qualified individual as assessed as This should be prepared by a suitably qualified individual or organisation.
+Where a new basement, extensions to basements or other extensive groundworks are proposed to a Listed Building, or immediately adjacent to a Listed Building, this should be peer reviewed by a Conservation Accredited Engineer. / Noticalized Engineer.